East Ham: Sport

 Prior to West Ham United's relocation to the London Stadium in 2016, they were based at the Boleyn Ground, just inside East Ham's Green Street border with West Ham.
 East Ham United merged into Barking & East Ham United in 2001, with the merged club dissolved in 2006.

 Local community

 ParkLives

-Newham Council running a number of subsidised or free support programs for locals such as the ParkLives scheme.
-Run by Coca-Cola in association with Active Newham, free activities are hosted in Newham's parks, including Yoga, Tennis, Rounders and other social sports.
+Newham Council run a number of subsidised or free support programs for locals such as the ParkLives scheme.
+Run by Coca-Cola in association with Active Newham, free activities are hosted in Newham's parks, including yoga, tennis, rounders and other social sports.